mmomtchev/Forez/README.md

 Jean-Marie de la Mure cites November 28 1202 as date of his death ([4], page 186) and this is the date inscribed in the church of Montbrison built by his son.
 However most crusader sources cite 1203 or 1204 as the year of his death ([#2], page 5).
 1203 would be the most probable year, given the military campaigns during the Fourth Crusade and the outbreak of plague that followed.

-A very notable fact is that Guy III is referred as "Guillaume, Count of Nevers" in [#2], page 5 - a title he definitely did not hold as this title came in possession to the Forez family following the 1226 marriage of his son, Guy IV.
+A very notable fact is that Guy III is referred as "Guillaume, Count of Nevers" in [#2], page 5 - a title he definitely did not hold as this title came in possession of the Forez family following the 1226 marriage of his son, Guy IV.

 Three explanations for this confusion are possible:
 * The confusion is due to Guy IV of Forez - who seem to be the most notable one - was also count of Nevers - and these chronicles were actually written after the fact